The Sordid Tale Of The Woman Who Scammed Marie-Antoinette

 It was the illusion of the century.
 Nicole really did look like the queen, especially in the darkness, and Rohan was so blissed-out that he went home and named one of the walks at his summer palace the “Promenade of the Rose.”
 Little Jeanne from nowhere had just conjured up the queen of France herself.
 She was powerful now, in Rohan’s eyes—and she used it.
 In letters, “the queen” started asking to borrow larger and larger sums of money, and Rohan obliged happily.
 Jeanne took the money and treated herself to a country house in the village where she grew up.
 Whenever she was there, she put on her finest gowns and threw lavish dinner parties.
 Look at me, she seemed to be say- ing to the villagers who knew her when she was just a kid, scrawny and wild and infinitely hungry.
 I told you I was special.

-Thanks to the gossips of Versailles, the rumoured friendship between Jeanne and the queen eventually reached the royal jewelers, and their ears pricked up.
-Maybe they couldn’t convince Marie Antoinette to buy an eye-wateringly expensive piece of jewelry — but Marie Antoinette’s best friend certainly could.
-So one day, the jewelers brought the necklace itself over to Jeanne, and asked her if she could find it within her gracious heart to help them sell the damn thing.
+Thanks to the gossips of Versailles, the rumoured friendship between Jeanne and the queen eventually reached the royal jewellers, and their ears pricked up.
+Maybe they couldn’t convince Marie Antoinette to buy an eye-wateringly expensive piece of jewellery — but Marie Antoinette’s best friend certainly could.
+So one day, the jewellers brought the necklace itself over to Jeanne, and asked her if she could find it within her gracious heart to help them sell the damn thing.

 Advertisement